diana404john/Excel/README.md

-# The project is for using some excel fuctions and charts and Vlookup
+# The project is for using some excel fuctions and charts